Aravind-Krishnadeva/Solar_BLE_Tensiometer/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------

 ## Simple Soil Datalogger using resistive divider
-### Objective: Design a soil mositure datalogger for measuring a watermark granular sensor using a simple resistive divider
+### Objective: Design a soil moisture datalogger for measuring a watermark granular sensor using a simple resistive divider

 #### What is a watermark sensor??
 Understanding GMS (Granular Matrix sensors)